ExchangeBC/BCDevExchange-app/README.md

 `./config/local.json`

-Starting the NodeJS server in forever mode on bootup:
+Starting the NodeJS server in forever mode on bootup the rc.local way:

 ```
-crontab -u <user that runs nodejs> -e
+sudo -e /etc/rc.local
 ```

-then add:
+then add to the bottom:

 ```
-@reboot bash <path to app root>/forever.sh
+sudo -u bitnami /bin/bash /home/bitnami/apps/lab/BCDevExchange-app/foreverme.sh
 ```

 Stdout, stderr and forever logs are here: